Textualize/textual/docs/how-to/package-with-hatch.md

 The standard way of solving this is with *virtual environments* (or *venvs*), which allow each project to have its own set of dependencies.
 Hatch can create virtual environments for us, and makes working with them very easy.

-To create a new virtual environment, navigate to the directory with the `pyproject.toml` file and run the following command (you will only need this on first run):
+To create a new virtual environment, navigate to the directory with the `pyproject.toml` file and run the following command (this is only require once, as the virtual environment will persist):

 ```bash
 hatch env create